ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

-Note that CONNECT-UDP clients do not have the ability in this specification to control the ECN codepoints on UDP packets the proxy sends to the server, nor can proxies communicate the markings of each incoming server packet to the client.
+Note that CONNECT-UDP clients do not have the ability in this specification to control the ECN codepoints on UDP packets the proxy sends to the server, nor can proxies communicate the markings of each UDP packet from server to proxy.

 Nevertheless, a CONNECT-UDP proxy MUST NOT copy the ECT codepoint from the outer IP header to the IP headers it adds to datagrams encoded therein.